 A walk before a lecture will calm your nerves down.
-You can try studying/listening to audio lectures during a walk.
+You can try studying or listening to audio lectures during a walk.
 That will help you remember the information more quickly.

 2. Use the Right EdTech Tools

 Technology has the power of making everything easier.
-There are plenty of websites, online tools, and smartphone/tablet apps that will boost your skills of planning, writing, time management, brainstorming, etc.
+There are plenty of websites, online tools, and smartphone/tablet apps that will boost your skills of planning, writing, time management and brainstorming, etc.